 One of the measurements frequently used to gauge the liquidity of a given market is the absorption rate.
-This is basically the rate in which a specific segment of a real estate market sells in a given time frame.
+This is basically the rate at which a specific segment of a real estate market sells in a given time frame.
 These segments are usually categorized by price range but may also be categorized by property type.
+The absorption rate can assist sellers to determine the optimal price for a property.
+The absorption rate is useful information for buyers as well because it indicates the extent to which a seller may be willing to lower their asking price or make other concessions.

 The easiest way to understand absorption is to put it in more tangible terms and measure it in “Months of Inventory”.
 In other words, we take the number of active listings and divide it by the total number of sold transactions within the same month to give us the months of inventory.